 Black cumin seed comes from the plant known as Nigella sativa.

-While it’s widely used as a spice to flavor foods, like bread and pickles, it has also been embraced for thousands of years for its curative properties.
+While it’s widely used as a spice to flavor foods, like bread and pickles, the oil expressed from the seed, commonly called black see oil, has also been embraced for thousands of years for its curative properties.

 Now research can back up its benefits…